 These same elements of wood, stone, and glass, in addition to other organic materials, feature in the interior design of our homes as well.
 Beyond just adding their visual beauty, the presence of natural elements in indoor spaces has been shown to generate feelings of wellness and wellbeing in a home’s inhabitants.
 It’s a principle called biophilic design, and it plays an important role in our modern homes for resort style living.

-At our Laurel Way house, stacked stone walls in the foyer add a textured earthiness that contrasts with the smooth glass; at Trousdale, a marble shower displays natural veining in a bookmatched pattern; and at Bundy Drive, living green plants span two stories of indoor wall space, adding color and vibrancy to the interior decor.
+At our Laurel Way house, stacked stone walls in the foyer add a textured earthiness that contrasts with the smooth glass; in Trousdale’s primary suite a marble shower displays natural veining in a bookmatched pattern; and at Bundy Drive, living green plants span two stories of indoor wall space, adding color and vibrancy to the interior decor.

 Jewel Box Design